Postdoctoral Psychology Fellowship

 Adult Consultation Service

-Established in 1998, the Adult Consultation Service ensures timely provision of psychological services in the Department of Psychiatry and throughout the hospital.
+Established in 1998, the Adult Consultation Service ensures the timely provision of psychological services in the Department of Psychiatry and throughout the hospital.
 The service also trains psychology fellows in psychological evaluation and health psychology consultation.
-The Adult Fellow is typically scheduled for one afternoon a week on this service and the Health Psychology Fellow is typically on this service for two afternoons a week.
+The Adult Fellow is typically scheduled for one afternoon per week on this service and the Health Psychology Fellow is typically on this service for two afternoons per week.

 Second, psychology fellows may be involved in Critical Incident Support to teams around the hospital in response to various identified stressors.